How to watch Pokémon in order: All the TV series, movies and specials

 Where can I watch Pokémon?

-The problem with the Pokémon anime franchise is that they are scattered across a variety of platforms, so you're going to have use a few different services if you want to watch 'em all.
+Somewhat inconveniently, the Pokémon anime franchise is scattered across multiple streaming platforms, making it a little complicated to watch every single strand of the story.
+You'll probably have to use several different services if you want to catch 'em all.

-Here are the places you can watch Pokémon in the UK:
+Here are some platforms where you can watch Pokémon in the UK:

 Check out more of our Fantasy coverage or visit our TV Guide or Streaming Guide to find out what else is on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.